AI Regulations are coming. What do you need to know?

 2. Establish documentation and design logging features (traceability & auditability)

-3. Ensure appropriate certain degree of transparency and provide users with information (on how to use the system)
+3. Ensure appropriate, certain degree of transparency and provide users with information (on how to use the system)

 4. Ensure human oversight (measures built into the system and/or to be implemented by users)